ssedinnn/IT-Home-Lab/Lab 01 - Building an Active Directory Environment/README.md

 I attached the Windows Server 2022 Evaluation ISO file that was downloaded before this lab began and selected “Mount and Retry Boot” to start the boot process.

+The ISO file acts as the installation media for Windows Server 2022 and allows the virtual machine to boot into the operating system installer.

 ### *Step 4 - Install Windows Server*
 ![Server Profile Creation](img/Windows_Server_Installation.png)